 The commission requires that all carters have a county license to operate.

 If you have a complaint about your carting service, your carting contract, or anything else concerning the carting industry in Westchester County, including recycling issues and illegal dumping, you can call the Solid Waste Commission directly at (914) 813-6850.
-Or if you want to make your complaint anonymously, call the commission’s hotline at (914) 813-6855 to leave a message.
-If you opt for the latter and wish to be contacted by a commission staff member, please leave a phone number.
 All calls are kept confidential.

 Companies and individuals seeking to operate in the solid waste and recyclables hauling industry in Westchester County must be aware that not only must they obtain a license from the Solid Waste Commission, they may also be required to obtain a license from the Westchester County Department of Health.
 Additionally, individual municipalities within Westchester have their own licensing requirements.
 Companies should contact each municipality in which they intend to provide carting services to determine each one's licensing requirements.